CP2406-2018-2/cp2406-project-jc444304/UserStories/README.md

 ```
 A user requires a centralised automation system to control the appliances within a household.

+Estimate: 4 days.
 ```

 ```
 A user needs to simulate the automation at various speeds to collect and analyse datasets.

-NOTE: The simulation speed and duration should be optimizable.
+NOTE: The simulation speed, rate, and duration, should be optimizable.
 ```

 ```